7 Things to Know Before You Make an Insurance Claim on Your Roof — The Grand Strand

 Now, if the estimated value of repairing your roof is $16,000, you should consider whether it’s worth initiating an insurance claim.
 The answer to this question varies for each homeowner or business owner and depends on their unique circumstances.

-To understand whether it is worth it depends on the type of coverage you have.
+Whether filing an insurance claim is worth it largely depends on the type of coverage you have.

-3. What Type of Coverage Do I Have?
+3. What Type of Insurance Coverage Do I Have?

 Your insurance coverage is agreed upon between you and your insurance carrier before your policy takes effect.
 This determines how much your insurance company pays after a loss.
 There are two types: ACV (Actual Cash Value) and RCV (Replacement Cost Value).